Skip to main content

 • View the commit log

-• Register a project in the repository
+• Register a project with the repository

 • Manage the repository to be used